 RESULTS: Successful previous vaginal birth decreased risk for uterine rupture, and gestation > 40 weeks and macrosomia increased risk.
 Oxytocin for induction increased risk, with a slightly lower effect when used for augmentation.
 Prostaglandin use in conjunction with oxytocin did not have an additive uterine rupture risk.
 Women using epidural analgesia have an increased uterine rupture risk.

 CONCLUSION: Certain labor management practices increase the risk for uterine rupture 2-3 times, although the absolute increase is small from a baseline uterine rupture rate of 0.5% to 1.0-1.5%.
 The association between epidural analgesia and uterine rupture deserves further study.

 Digital USD Citation

 Barger, Mary; Weiss, Judith; Nannini, Angela; Weler, Martha M.; Heeren, Timothy C.; and Stubblefield, Phillip G., "Risk Factors for Uterine Rupture Among Women Who Attempt a Vaginal Birth After a Previous Cesarean: A Case-Control Study" (2011).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 9.